technomancy7/netcrawler/README.md

 pages = sp.search('python')
 #returns a list of search results, each entry is a dict contains keys for description, url, title

+images = sp.images('steve buscemi')
+# returns a list of dict entries, same format as normal search, but the urls are images pulled from Image Search
 ```

 ## IMGUR search